 For all our businesses, each PwC firm - as part of the agreement by which they are members of the PwC Network - is required to have in place a rigorous system of quality management (SoQM); to annually complete a SoQM performance assessment; and to communicate the results of these assessments to global leadership.
-These results are then discussed in detail with the National Leadership Team of each firm and if they are not at the level expected, a remediation plan is agreed with the National Leadership Team taking personal responsibility for its successful implementation.

-As the services change and develop, and the needs and expectations of our stakeholders also change, we are continually reviewing and updating the scale, scope and operations of our system of quality management.
+These results are then discussed in detail with the National Leadership Team of each firm and if they are not at the level expected, a root cause analysis and a remediation plan is agreed with the National Leadership Team taking personal responsibility for its successful implementation.
+As the services change and develop, and the needs and expectations of our stakeholders also change, we are continually reviewing and updating the scale, scope and operations of our system of quality management and investing in programmes to enhance the quality of the services we provide.
 For example, the initiatives taken to strengthen the 'tone at the top' includes enhanced measurement of effectiveness and quality across our business.